amd/ryzen-ai-documentation/docs/getstartex.rst

 - Copy the ``vaip_config.json`` runtime configuration file from the Vitis AI Execution Provider package to the current directory.
 For more information, see :ref:`installation instructions <copy-vaip-config>`.
 The ``vaip_config.json`` is used by the ``predict.py`` script to configure the Vitis AI Execution Provider.

-The following section of the ``predict.py`` script shows how the ONNX Runtime is configured to deploy the model on the Ryzen AI IPU:
+The following section of the ``predict.py`` script shows how ONNX Runtime is configured to deploy the model on the Ryzen AI IPU:

 .. code-block::